By Samuel Oduor Wangowe

 I go to gatherings and funerals to educate the community about the correct way to use bed nets to protect from mosquito bites, and how to get rid of standing water and clear bushes, which encourage mosquitoes to gather.
 I tell them to come to the hospital if they suspect they have malaria, or if they need treatment.

 I tell them about what happened to my son.
-But, as I learned with Derrick, sometimes all the knowledge and preparation in the world aren’t enough—the best weapon is prevention.
+But, as I learned with Derrick, sometimes all the knowledge and preparation in the world isn’t enough—the best weapon is prevention.

 I am heartbroken when I see children in my community with malaria.
 I remember my son and how he suffered.
 No parent should ever outlive their child, but it happens all the time.